-Budgeted cost: £7500
+Budgeted cost: £16000

-Activity Evidence that supports this approach Challenge number(s) addressed Small group tutoring provided by FFT Lightening Squad (National Tutoring Programme).
-This will strengthen reading fluency and basic comprehension skills.
-All disadvantaged pupils working below expected level will be included in the offer.
-Intensive individual support, either one-to-one or as a small group, is effective in providing targeted learning opportunities.
+Activity Evidence that supports this approach Challenge number(s) addressed Small group tutoring: We have targeted our year three and four class with additional teaching time so that the teachers who job share have part of the week where they can work alongside each other.
+This allows for quality first teaching to be directed at smaller groups Intensive individual support, either one-to-one or as a small group, is effective in providing targeted learning opportunities.
 Supporting resources: The EEF Toolkit has a strand on one- to-one tuition and small group tuition.
+1,3,4

-1,3,4 One-to-one or small group tuition (TA / teacher led), focused on pupils' specific learning needs, identified through daily AfL strategies / gaps identified through termly assessments.
+One-to-one or small group tuition (TA / teacher led), focused on pupils' specific learning needs, identified through daily AfL strategies / gaps identified through termly assessments.
 See above.
 1,2,3,4, Purchase Nessy Licenses.
 This will support pupils whose needs have not been met by existing phonics schemes due to their particular learning needs.
 Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 Nessy is a strategy recommended by LA Specialist Teaching Team in reports for many of our pupils who are experiencing difficulties with spellings, particularly those with Dyslexia.
 Nessy is a well-established programme that has been shown to benefit this particular group of children.
-1,3,4
+1,3,4 Purchase White Rose Maths Bee fluency materials and license White Rose is a nationally recognised scheme that has already helped the school establish maths as an area of curriculum strength.
+These materials will help younger children develop fluency in calculation, something that often hinders disadvantaged children 2,4